Is Your SaaS App HIPAA Compliant? A Complete Checklist

 Always stay updated with new HIPAA requirements and revise your app’s security practices accordingly.

-Common Mistakes That Break Compliance
+Common Mistakes That Break Hipaa Compliance

 Even well-meaning mobile app developers can trip over healthcare app compliance.
 Watch out for these traps: